How to sell online

-Is your site performing well?
+Is my site performing well?

 Your site is an instrument for getting business, so it needs to do exactly that.
 Use a tool such as Google Analytics to track how many people are visiting your site and how many of these visits convert into sales.
 You can also look at where they are clicking on your pages – this can help you check that the design of your site is effective and easy to follow, and that people are able to find what they are looking for.

-How can you promote your site?
+How can I promote my site?

 The most important thing of all is that customers can find your website.
 There are unimaginable numbers of websites out there, so you need to have a digital strategy in place to make sure yours is seen.
 From social media and online advertising to SEO tactics and email marketing, there are many ways to encourage engagement with your site.
 In this hotly contested area, it can be good to seek help from people with the necessary expertise.